Advice on how to keep warm and well this winter

-Winter can be challenging for the health of older people or people who are not otherwise fit and well but there a number of things which can help people prepare themselves for the cold weather:
+The colder winter months can be challenging for our health, especially for older people or people who are not fit and well.
+There are a number of things we can all do to keep ourselves and our families well this winter and help other people prepare for the cold weather:

 - Protect against flu by getting the flu vaccination, those over 65, pregnant women, children aged 2 and 3 and in reception class and school years 1 - 5 and people with long-term health conditions can receive this free from their GP or pharmacist;